Dingman Advising

 3. If not a business plan, what should I use to organize my thoughts about business ideas?

 The Dingman Center teaches the Lean Startup Methodology, which challenges entrepreneurs to talk to customers and validate key assumptions.
-A good way to organize those initial thoughts is to attend Dingman Jumpstart, our two-hour crash course in the foundations of building a startup.
+An effective way to organize those initial thoughts is to fill out a business model canvas and get feedback during Dingman Advising.

 4. Can I sit in on a Dingman Advising session?